johnstevenson/civl-fr-spec/README.md

 # civl-fr-spec

 Technical specification for CIVL flight recorders.
+The official release version is available from https://www.fai.org/civl-documents

 ## About

 This repo contains the source text in [asciidoc][asciidoc] format, to make it easier to work with rather than sharing a Word document.

 See [civl-fr-spec.adoc](civl-fr-spec.adoc), which is the specification rendered by the Github interface (click the `Raw` button to see plain text).

+Note that the `master` branch will not necessarily reflect the current version.

 ## Toolchain